jimangel/jimangel.io/content/posts/2021-12-12-what-happens-upgrade-to-kubernetes-v1-24.md

 ---
 title: "What happens when you upgrade to Kubernetes v1.24?"
+description: "How to prepare for the dockershim removal in Kubernetes 1.24"
-summary: "How to prepare for the dockershim removal in 1.24"
+summary: "How to prepare for the dockershim removal in Kubernetes 1.24"
 subtitle: "Break your cluster when you want to, not when you have to"
 date: 2021-12-12
 lastmod: 2021-12-12